milanbalazs/detti_db_server/README.md

 min_limit = 300
 hour_limit = 18000
 day_limit = 432000
+# IMPORTANT
+# If you set the user and password parameter the DB will be accessed with JWT Token!
+user =
+password =
 ```
 **Note:**
  - The default `detti_conf.ini` file contains more sections but the `SERVER` and `DETTI_DB`